pstat197/vignette-group-14/README.md

 The repository contains our README file with a description of our project, poetry corpus as a JSON file (data/gutenberg-poetry-v001.ndjson.gz), the Edgar Allen Poe poetry corpus dataset (data/poetry_poe.ndjson), and our final vignette (Primary Vignette.ipynb).

 The code used to subset lines of poetry written by Edgar Allen Poe is stored in scratchwork/Poe_Corpus.ipynb.
-To create a corpus of work from a different poet, one can oepn this script and write the name of a different author in it to generate poetry in the style of another poet.
+To create a corpus of work from a different poet, one can open this script and write the name of a different author in it to generate poetry in the style of another poet.

 # References